Bayesian Cosmic Void Finding with Graph Flows: Methods

 \subsection{Architecture and Training}

 We construct the test particle fictitious velocity $f_\phi(v_\alpha(t), \{v_{\alpha'}(t)\}_{\alpha'=1 \ldots N_p}, \{g_\beta\}_{\beta=1 \ldots N_g}, t)$ as a graph neural network~\citep{Gori2005,Scarselli2009}.
+See Fig.~\ref{fig:arch} for a sketch.
 There are two types of nodes, namely test particles $P$ and galaxies $G$.
 We also include edges $PP$ and $PG$.
 Appendix~\ref{app:feat} describes how we compute the input node and edge features.
 We emphasize that the graph topology depends on fictitious time.

 The network only updates the test particle features $x^P_\alpha$, since the computational cost of updating the galaxy features $x^G_\beta$ and edges $e^{PG}_{\alpha\beta}$, $e^{PP}_{\alpha\alpha'}$ would be prohibitive.
 The network updates $x^P_\alpha$ using message passing~\citep{Gilmer2017,Battaglia2018,Hamilton2018}.
 Messages from galaxies to particles are computed in the $l$th round of message passing as